 The process of veneer placement takes three visits.
 The first visit is for consultation.
 The other two trips involve making and placing the veneer.

 During the first visit, you should explain to our qualified dentist what you want to achieve.
-Our dentist will also examine your teeth to determine if dental veneers are a viable option for you.
-Often, a clinical examination of your teeth involves x-ray images of the mouth.
+Our dentist will also conduct a dental exam on your teeth to determine if dental veneers are a viable option for you.
+Often, a clinical examination of your teeth involves a digital radiography of the mouth as opposed to a conventional x-ray.
 The dentist will also discuss with you what to expect during the procedure.

 The next step is preparing your teeth for the veneer.
 The thickness of a veneer is about 0.5 millimeters.
 That is just about the thickness of enamel our dentist will remove from your teeth.
 The process of eliminating enamel can be uncomfortable.
 As such, you might need local anesthesia.